Every single day, at least 1.6 million people love something, make a decision and click that big fat buy button!

 …In the U.S alone.

-I mean I did invest in the most expensive pieces of training on selling, I put hours crafting blog posts using all those techniques.
-I used the tools popular bloggers recommended, but the results…
+I mean I did invest in the most expensive courses on selling, I put hours crafting blog posts using all those techniques.
+I used the tools popular bloggers recommended.

-(Or at best, a couple sales here and there.)
+(At best, a couple of sales here and there.)